Mini-Centre of Doctoral Training in Industrial and Commercial Property Insurance

 This newly established centre – jointly funded by WTW Research Network and Loughborough University – is offering full fee PhD scholarships for research on the adoption of digital technologies in Industrial and Commercial Property Insurance.
 It builds on the earlier co-operation between WTW Research Network and Loughborough University in the now completed TECHNGI research project on technologies and next generation insurance.

-The centre will run from July 2022 until Sept 2026, with a total of six students joining in two cohorts: the first three commencing their studies in 2022 and the remaining three in 2023.
+The centre will run from July 2022 until Sept 2026, with a total of six students joining in two cohorts.
 The research will be conducted in close co-operation with the WTW Research Network and their parent, the global insurance broker WTW, with each student having an industrial supervisor or advisor as well as academic supervisors, access to relevant data through WTW and engagement with practitioners throughout their studies.

 The research topics together form a cross-disciplinary program of research examining foundational questions about the application of digital technologies in industrial and commercial property insurance.
 We envisage this initial research as the incubation of a broader industry effort to adopt digital tools in insurance risk assessment and operations (e.g. on agreed benchmarks for consistency, independently contributed open-source code, the development of software tools).
 The young researchers who graduate from this program will be ideally placed for playing leading roles in the digital transformation of industrial and commercial property over the years ahead.